rune/rune/docs/docs/publishing/supported-games.md

 - SimCity, Age of Empires, Tetris, Plants vs. Zombies and other strategy games
 - Snake, Bomberman, Pac-Man, and other fast-paced arcade games

 These are just some examples to give you an idea.
-Pretty much any kind of multiplayer game is possible with the Rune SDK!
+Pretty much any multiplayer game is possible with Rune!

+## Roadmap

+We have a lot of exciting things in the pipeline to make your game even more awesome and fun to play together.
+Some highlights of what will be available soon are:
+- Custom game over
+- Landscape mode
+- Persistence

+We're also continuously optimizing the SDK and expanding our server presence so that your players get a smoother experience with less CPU usage and lower latency!